innershell/programming-handbook/Git.md

 # Starting
 ## Initiate Git Repository
-Create a folder on local drive where your working source files will be placed.
-This will initiatlive the current folder as a Git repository.
+Create a folder on local drive where all of your working source files will be placed (e.g., Source).
+This will initialize the current folder as a Git repository.

 	git init